Impact of GST on Agriculture Sector in India

 • Machines are used for self-loading or self-unloading for various agricultural activities.

-Below are the agricultural tools which have been placed under the 28% GST rate category:
+Below are the agricultural tools that have been placed under the 28% GST rate category:

 • Ceramic troughs, tubs, and similar receptacles used in agricultural activities

-• Ceramic pots, jars, and similar articles are used to pack agricultural produce and goods.
+• Ceramic pots, jars, and similar articles are used to pack farm produce and goods.

 The impact of GST on the Agriculture Sector in India is analyzed under

-a) Poultry farming, dairy farming, and stock breeding are specifically kept out of the Agriculture sector and therefore the products from these are taxable under the GST regime.
+a) Poultry farming, dairy farming, and stock breeding are kept explicitly out of the Agriculture sector, and therefore, the products from these are taxable under the GST regime.

-b) Gathering of fruit, cutting of wood or grass and rearing of seedlings or plants or raising of man-made forest have also been specifically kept out of the Agriculture sector and therefore they all come under the taxable category as per GST regime.
+b) Gathering of fruit, cutting of wood or grass, and rearing of seedlings or plants, or raising of artificial forest have also explicitly been kept out of the Agriculture sector.
+Therefore, they all come under the taxable category as per the GST regime.

-c) Agriculture by persons other than Individual and HUF seems also kept out of the definition of “to cultivate personally”, therefore it seems that these will be taxable under GST regime.
+c) Agriculture by persons other than individuals and HUF seems also kept out of the definition of “to cultivate personally”; therefore, it appears that these will be taxable under the GST regime.

 About author